“Are you serious, that really happens?” I said…

 After first hearing this from several foreigners, than verifying it myself I can honestly say in the small towns of Ecuador this happens, but not in the larger cities.

 In fact, there is no tangible benefit to switching the services into your name, it’s easy, only takes a few minutes and can be done in just a few minutes with a quick stop at where you pay your water and electric bills.
+At Utility Saving Expert, they can compare your utility bills and see if they can help you lower them.
 All you need to bring is a copy of the properly registered title (Escritura) in your name and be ready for about a $20 fee.

 Overcharging of foreigners happens all over the globe, not just in Ecuador… I remember on my first trip abroad, I landed in Spain only to promptly get ripped off by an airport taxi driver paying about double the normal fare.